2010 New York Mets season: July and August

 The Mets went into July in second place behind the Atlanta Braves.
 In the final series before the All-Star break, which began with the Mets just three games out of first, the Mets lost two of three to the Braves, dropping them to four games back.
-They never recovered, struggling for the rest of July, culminating with a 2-9 West Coast road trip, including a sweep at the hands of the last-place Arizona Diamondbacks.
-Their season spiraled downward further when in August, Francisco Rodriguez beat up his father-in-law in front of the other players' family.
+They never recovered, struggling for the rest of July, culminating with a 2–9 West Coast road trip, including a sweep at the hands of the last-place Arizona Diamondbacks.
+Their season spiraled downward further when in August, Francisco Rodríguez beat up his father-in-law in front of the other players' family.
 In the process, Rodriguez tore a ligament in his hand and, needing surgery, his season was ended.
 As a result, the Mets began the process of trying to void his contract, and placed him on the disqualified list, not paying him for the remainder of the season.
-In July Jason Bay suffered a concussion that he would never return from.
+Jason Bay also suffered a concussion that he would never return from.
 Jeff Francoeur was traded to the Texas Rangers as August came to an end.

 September and October

+The Mets were eliminated from playoff contention on September 21 after a 5–2 loss to the Florida Marlins.
 The season ended when Óliver Pérez earned his fifth loss of the season by hitting a batter then issuing three straight walks in the 14th inning against the Washington Nationals.
-The Mets lost the game 2-1.
+The Mets lost the game 2–1, finishing the season with a 79–83 record and 4th place in the NL East.